Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 Now, considering the benefits, how can we establish ourselves as an authority figure?

-According to Chase Hughes, the author of Ellipsis Manual, 4 basic qualities dictate authority:
+According to Chase Hughes, the author of the Ellipsis Manual, four core traits form the backbone of establishing authority:

 The first quality is Discipline – If you want to control others, you need to control yourself first.